ManikaHennedige/DataRobot-COVID-DRUM/README.md

 1. load.py

     This script is customized for use with the COVID CT-Scan project.
 It allows users to generate 3 csv files based on a 'data.txt' file, which can then be uploaded to DataRobot for testing and data quality metric tracking.
-This script requires all COVID data images to be accessible at a specified location.

 1. predict.py

-    This script is adapted from the official DR script, as is more generally usable.
+    This script is adapted from the official DR script, and is more generally usable.
 It allows real-time predictions to be made on the DataRobot or DRUM platform.

 ## Prerequisites